SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 tab-delimited file you can easily automate the downloading of results by looping over the output files.

+First, you need to populate the file provenance report.
+You may wish to add the following command to a cron on an interval depending on the size of your database and the number of workflows that you run.

+	seqware files refresh

+Then you can download the report.
+Note that while this example filters by study name, there are a large number of filters that can be used.

 	seqware files report --study-name 'New Test Study'

 The output is a Comma-Separated Values file that contains a line for